very-good-science/data-ethics-club/site/join_in/meetings/2023/11-nov/22-11-23_meeting.md

 You're welcome to join us for our next Data Ethics Club meeting on [Wednesday 22nd November at 1pm UK time][timedate].
 You don't need to register, just pop in.

-At Data Ethics Club this week, we’ll be discussing a Perspective paper, “The case for information fiduciaries: The implementation of a data ethics checklist at Seattle Children’s Hospital”, published in the Journal of the American Medical Informatics Association in November 2020.
+At Data Ethics Club this week, we’ll be discussing a Perspective paper, [“The case for information fiduciaries: The implementation of a data ethics checklist at Seattle Children’s Hospital”][content], published in the Journal of the American Medical Informatics Association in November 2020.
 The paper outlines the importance of ethical data practices in healthcare, and highlights the need for a checklist to evaluate ethical concerns for projects and studies.
 The evaluation checklist consists of eight questions, divided into the four following categories:
 - Potential Privacy Issues